SharePoint Online: PowerShell to Grant Site Permissions to User

-Requirement: Grant permissions to a SharePoint Online site using PowerShell
+Requirement: Grant permissions to a SharePoint Online site using PowerShell.

 How to Grant Access to a SharePoint Online Site?

-When working with SharePoint Online, a common task is to add users to the site.
-This can be done in a few simple steps, which we will walk you through below.
 In SharePoint Online modern sites, the default granularity options for accessing SharePoint content are as follows:

-- Full Control, which is granted to Owners
+• Full Control, which is granted to Owners

-- Edit, which is granted to Members
+• Edit, which is given to Members

-- Read, which is granted to Visitors (guests).
+• Read, which is granted to Visitors (guests).

 Follow these steps to provide access to any SharePoint Online site:

-- Click on Add to complete.
+5. Click on Add to complete.

 In the Group connected sites, You’ll see “Invite People” under the site permissions page with options to “Add members to group” and “Share site only”.